How Do I Hear God’s Voice Clearly?

 Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 For everyone who asks receives; the one who seeks finds; and to the one who knocks, the door will be opened.
 (Matthew 7:7-8)

-If you’re not sure exactly what to say, try praying these words from 1 Samuel 3:10 — “Speak, for your servant is listening.”
+If you’re not sure exactly what to say, try praying these words from 1 Samuel verse 3:10 — “Speak, for your servant is listening.”

 I am so happy to assure you that God welcomes your requests.
 Remember that if you ask, God will answer.